 VII.B.
-The Nature of Wealth: Old Europe versus the New World
+The nature of wealth: Old Europe vs. the New World

-To make some progress on this question, it is useful to compare the value of land in Old Europe (United Kingdom, France, Germany) and in the New World.
-For the United States, we have put together historical balance sheets starting around 1770 (Figure X).
-We find that the value of agricultural land in the late eighteenth and early nineteenth centuries was much less in the United States (one to two years of national income) than in Old Europe (three to four years).58 Part of the explanation could well be lower accumulated investment relative to economic and population growth in the New World (i.e., a lower cumulated $\frac{s}{r}$ ratio).
+In order to make some progress on this question, it is useful to compare the value of land in Old Europe (U.K., France, Germany) and in the New World.
+For the U.S., we have put together historical balance sheets starting around 1770 (Figure X).
+We find that the value of agricultural land in the late 18^{th} and early 19^{th} centuries was much less in the U.S. (1 to 2 years of national income) than in Old Europe (3 to 4 years).58 Part of the explanation could well be lower accumulated investment relative to economic and population growth in the New World (i.e., a lower cumulated s/g ratio).
 However, available evidence suggests that the relatively low New World wealth-income ratios can also be explained by a "land abundance" effect.
-Land was so abundant in America that its price per acre was low.
-The right model to think about this effect involves a production function with an elasticity of substitution between land and labor lower than 1-a necessary condition for the price effect to dominate the volume effect.
+Land was so